hashaski/hashaski/README.md

-- :telescope: I’m studying Computer Science and looking to expand my knowledge.
+- :telescope: I’m studying Computer Science in Mackenzie Presbiterian University and looking to expand my knowledge.

 - :seedling: Interested in IA, Data Science and Cybersecurity.